FIVE STEP METHOD

 "Not that I have already obtained all this, or have already arrived at my goal, but I press on to take hold of that for which Christ Jesus took hold of me."
 (Philippians 3:12)

-If you have been prompted by the Holy Spirit toward some change in your life, or He is leading you through such a change, you must not be satisfied with the fact that you may no longer be doing the worst of what the Holy Spirit is leading you away from while continuing to do the less bad aspects of this thing.
+If the Holy Spirit has prompted you toward some change in your life, or He is leading you through such a move, you must not be satisfied with the fact that you may no longer be doing the worst of what the Holy Spirit is leading you away from while continuing to do the less dangerous aspects of this thing.
 When God comes to change us He is asking that we eliminate all within us that is contrary to His will, not merely the worst of it.

 We live in an age where entertainment of various types is widely available and it is quite possible to fill all of one's uncommitted time with the enjoyment of these entertainments.
 While entertainment in and of itself is not a bad thing entertainment becomes bad when it consumes all of our time and it becomes especially bad when it takes from our time with God.
 You may well ask "How much of my time belongs to God?"
 The answer is all of it.
 Every second that you "own" is given to you by God and is His to command.
 Any activity that takes our time from God is harmful.
 The Israelites were commanded by God at Mount Sinai to meditate upon the scripture at every opportunity: